About Real Car Tips

 Another thing you need to consider when buying a leftover model are the disadvantages of waiting too long.
 Production stops a couple of months before the newer models hit the showrooms, so you're only left with limited colors, styles and options to choose from.
 The most popular combinations get sold first, so you really need to be active when shopping for a leftover model.

 Finally, you should be aware of the pricing for the newer model.
-Sometimes manufacturers actually lower the price of the new car - making it a more desirable option.
+Sometimes manufacturers actually lower the price of the new model year car - making it a more desirable option (Although this has been more rare in recent years).

 The ideal buyer for a leftover model would be someone who: